 If you’re among the 12% of Americans with chronic migraine pain, you already know how difficult they can be to manage.
 Migraines aren’t run-of-the-mill headaches, and that’s why you need a migraine specialist who understands how the pain affects your life.
-At Alate Health in Houston, Texas, board-certified interventional radiologist Andrew Doe, MD, offers the latest proven solutions for migraine pain.
+Visit board-certified interventional radiologist Andrew Doe, MD, and Ivy-league trained provider Michelle Nguyen Maneevese, MD, the only female provider of uterine artery embolization in Houston, Texas.
+At Alate Health in Houston, Texas, they offer the latest proven solutions for migraine pain.
 Call the office or click on the online appointment maker for migraine help today.

 Migraine headaches are a very painful form of headache that commonly occurs in one half of your head.
 Migraines can last for anywhere from 4-72 hours, and many sufferers experience migraine attacks a few times a month.

 Migraines often cause disabling pain and other symptoms, which is why 90% of migraine sufferers can’t work, socialize, or otherwise function during migraine attacks.

 Some migraine sufferers also have auras, nervous system symptoms that occur either shortly before or during migraines.

 Auras are typically visual distortions but can also include other problems like hearing nonexistent sounds, tingling sensation in the extremities, and other issues.